Essimsek/Large/README.md

   Add unit and integration tests for critical flows. add small hash to the username if already exists.
 Not Sure ?
 - **Post page:**
-  add like button and update like count
+  - add like button and update like count
+  - post images look awful fix it
 - **Improve UI/UX:**
   - Enhance styling and responsiveness.
   - Add feedback for actions (e.g., post creation, errors).